artificiallama/WSJ_headlines_SP500/README.md

 ![](images/annual_sentiment.png)

+The following shows S&P500 index over same time period (1998-2020).

 ![](images/SP500_daily_close.png)   ![](images/annual_average_sp500.png)

-This bar chart is compared to the S&P500 index over the similar time period (1998-2020).
+The time varying S&P500 price is converted to price movement (i.e. gradient).
 The price movement is quantified by subtracting consecutive closing prices.
 The first entry corresponds to 1999 which is given by price(1999)-price(1998).
 The last entry corresponds to 2019 which is given by price(2019)-price(2018).
 There exists a strong correlation between the sentiment index and the price movement.
 However this correlation is between the sentiment and price of the same year.
 The key question is : Does the sentiment index of a particular year correctly predict the movement for the next year ?
+One of the important predictions traders are interested in is whether the price increases or decreases in the future.
+They are also interested in the price in the future but minimally they are interested in knowing the movement which allows to go short or long on the stock.

 ![](images/sentiment_price.png)